Healthy Homes Assessment St Leonards

 What We Do

-As building inspectors we take on all aspects of professional home Inspections.
-We are there to make sure you make the best decision when purchasing your next property.
+As building inspectors we deal with all the aspects of professional home Inspections.
+We are there to make sure that you make the best choice when it comes to buying your next home.

-We offer a wide range of solutions to make sure that you are fully informed of the condition of any property that you might be looking to purchase or sell and also other services.
+We specialise in a variety of solutions to make sure that you are fully aware of the state of any property you may be looking to purchase or sell as well as additional services.

-Our systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into the reports, you are able to actually see any issues that could be discovered.
-Through our detailed reporting it’s not surprising that we have so many customers who recommend our services to their family and acquaintances.
+Our systematic approach to your property inspection and the latest software technology that incorporates digital images into the Report, you are able to actually see any issues identified.
+Because of our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and acquaintances.

 Comprehensive House Assessments